MIJUMBO/london-house-prices/README.md

 🏁 Conclusion

-Between 1998 and 2018, Hackney experienced the largest growth in average house prices (over 500%), reflecting regeneration, gentrification, and transport improvements.
-This trend highlights the significant economic and social transformation across East London over the past two decades.
+Between 1998 and 2018, Hackney experienced the largest growth in average house prices (over 500%), reflecting regeneration, gentrification, and transport improvements.This trend highlights the significant economic and social transformation across East London over the past two decades.